 - Social Science

 Liberal Arts Requirement

 The Department of Social Sciences, Human Services and Criminal Justice requires Liberal Arts students to fulfill their requirement for twelve (12) credits in the Social Sciences with courses from at least four (4) different Social Science disciplines.
-This includes all courses taken in the Center for Ethnic Studies which fall within the Social Science area.
+This includes all courses taken in the Department of Ethnic and Race Studies which fall within the Social Science area.